halcyondream/network-security/graylog/readme.md

 The `docker-compose.yml` from their official docs has some spacing issues.
 Understandably, that throws off the `docker-compose` utility.
 This version will build successfully, however.

+Note: if Graylog complains about not being able to connect to elasticsearch, there's a good chance that the memory ran out of the system and that container crashed.
+Do a docker-compose down and up again (worked for me).